72lions/FrameworkJS/README.md

 # FrameworkJS
 Another MVC framework for Javascript.
 FrameworkJS has built in support for Models, Views, Controllers and Services.
 It supports a strip-down Publisher/Subscriber pattern and it also has a utility for doing AJAX calls.

+## Documentation
+You can find the documentation here: http://72lions.github.com/FrameworkJS
+Keep in mind that the documentation is not finished yet.

 ## Examples

 **Extending the base classes**